+NOTE: The following procedure is legally required.
+Districts may insert local procedures for program and curriculum development, which may include or address procedures for new, added, provisional or experimental, reinstated, and deleted courses and procedures for changes in course number, title, units, or hours.
+Procedures for each action should, as good practice, address:

-The Chancellor shall, in keeping with Board Policy 2510, establish procedures for Program and Curriculum Development at each college.
+The Chancellor shall, in keeping with Board Policy 2410 and 2510, establish procedures for Program and Curriculum Development at each college.
 These procedures shall address:

-Initiation, review, approval, and evaluation processes and related criteria
+initiation, review, approval, and evaluation processes and related criteria

-Designated responsibility and authority for initiation, review, and approval of courses (e.g., the academic affairs office, academic senate, faculty, departments, related disciplines, divisions, curriculum committee, articulation officer, etc.)
+designated responsibility and authority for initiation, review, and approval of courses (e.g., the academic affairs office, academic senate, faculty, departments, related disciplines, divisions, curriculum committee, articulation officer, etc.)

-Time lines and limits for the process
+time lines and limits for the process

-Publication of changes and maintenance of records
+publication of changes and maintenance of records

-Use of a range of delivery systems and modes of instruction
+use of a range of delivery systems and modes of instruction

-The District shall develop and offer programs and curricula in ethnic studies, programs and curricula that infuse a global perspective into the curricular offerings, and programs and curricula that include instruction from the perspectives of persons from historically marginalized groups in the topic.
+The District shall develop and offer programs and curricula in ethnic studies, programs and curricula that infuse a global perspective into the curricular offerings, and programs and curricula that include instruction from the perspectives of persons with low socioeconomic status in the topic.

+[The following is optional language: The District shall develop and offer programs and curricula that infuse a global perspective into the curricular offerings and programs and curricula that include instruction on the perspectives of persons with low socioeconomic status in the topic. ]

 The District shall provide annual certification to the California Community Colleges Chancellor’s Office pertaining to the approval of credit courses and credit programs as required under Title 5 Sections 55100 and 55130.

 Credit Hour

-One credit hour of community college work (one unit of credit) shall require a minimum of 48 semester hours of total student work or 33 quarter hours of total student work, which may include inside and/or outside-of-class hours.
-A course requiring 96 hours or more total student work shall provide at least 2 units of credit.
-Cooperative work experience courses shall adhere to the formula for credit hour calculations identified in Title 5 Section 55256.5.
+One credit hour of community college work (one unit of credit) shall require a minimum of 48 semester hours of total student work, which may include hours inside or outside-of-class.
+Work experience education courses shall adhere to the formula for credit hour calculations identified in Title 5 Section 55253.
+Direct assessment competency-based education modules shall adhere to the formula for credit hour calculations identified in Title 5 Section 55270.12.
 Credit for clock hour designed programs shall be awarded consistent with 34 Code of Federal Regulations Part 600.2.

+NOTE: The following language is legally required.
+Districts should insert their locally developed policy defining the standards for credit hour calculations which must include the following:credit hour calculation method for all academic activities;

+expected ratios of in-class to outside-of-class hours for each type of academic activity;

+standards for incremental award of credit;

+standard term length; and

+provisions for monitoring compliance with state and federal regulations related to credit hour calculations

-The District shall assess credit hours as follows:
+Not in CCLC, GCCCD added: [The District shall assess credit hours as follows: